bgp/stayrtr/README.md

 ```bash
 $ go get github.com/bgp/stayrtr/cmd/stayrtr
 ```

-Copy `cf.pub` to your local directory if you want to use Cloudflare's signed JSON file.

 You can use the Makefile (by default it will be compiled for Linux, add `GOOS=darwin` for Mac)